 Access to the Maltese Healthcare System

-This country has an excellent healthcare system globally, ranked among the top 5 by WHO.
+This country has an excellent healthcare system globally, ranked among the top five by WHO.
 Besides, it is funded by health insurance and taxation.
 Medical services covered under health insurance are hospitalization, prescriptions, pregnancy, childbirth, and specialists’ treatments.

 New Malta Citizenship by Investment Program 2020